- The Pilgrim's Credential:

 You will need your passport for identification when retrieving your package.

 If you will be in need of having a package shipped to Santiago and held there and for some reason the lista de correos service won't work, there is a commercial storage service offered by the venerable Ivar Rekve in Santiago.
 Click HERE for the address in Santiago, rates, operating hours and other information.
+There is also the Consigna Oficial del Peregrino (Official Left-Luggage Office for Pilgrims) which offers a multitude of services including holding of packages mailed to them.

 By the way, the information for poste restante service in France can be found at the site for Discover France (English).
 Look for "General Delivery Service."
 Shipping from France to Spain, while certainly possible, would be an international shipment and might be pricey.